A generalization of $q$-deformation of graphic arrangements to simplicial complexes: Acknowledgement

 \section{Acknowledgement}

 The author would like to express sincere gratitude to the author's academic adviser Professor Masahiko Yoshinaga for proposing this stimulating problem and for the insightful guidance throughout this work.
-The author is also grateful to Professor Paul M{\"u}cksch for the constructive discussions we shared while working on this problem.
+The author is also grateful to Professor Takuro Abe and Professor Paul M{\"u}cksch for the constructive discussions we shared while working on this problem.